 \$'000

 Cash Contingently issuable ordinary shares Contingent cash consideration (paid 16 November 2022) 3,500 2,500 85

 Total consideration 6,085

-Goodwill (note 18) 415
+Goodwill (note 16) 415

+Note 35 Business combinations during the period (continued)

+NZ IFRS 3:64(l), (m)

+Disclose acquisition costs and how they have been accounted for.

+For individually material business combinations during the period, disclose:

+NZ IFRS

+3:B64(e)(iv)

-NZ IFRS 3:64(l), (m) Disclose acquisition costs and how they have been accounted for.
-NZ IFRS 3:B64 For individually material business combinations during the period, disclose: NZ IFRS 3:B64(e)(iv) Measurement method of any equity instruments included within total consideration transferred NZ IFRS 3:B64(g) Details in relation to contingent consideration and indemnification assets: Amount recognised Description of the arrangement and the Basis for determining the payment amount An estimate of the range of outcomes (undiscounted) or, if a range cannot be estimated, that fact and the reasons why a range cannot be estimated If the maximum amount payable is unlimited, disclose that fact.
-NZ IFRS 3:B64(k) - Goodwill that is expected to be deductible for tax purposes NZ IFRS 3:B64(q)(i) The amounts of revenue and profit or loss of the acquiree since the acquisition date included in the results as at reporting date NZ IFRS 3:B64(q)(ii) The hypothetical revenue and profit or loss of the combined entity for the entire current reporting period assuming that the acquiree had been consolidated for the entire period.
-BDO Comment Material business combinations occur after reporting date but before the financial statements are authorised Per NZ IFRS 3:B66, an entity is required to make all of the above disclosures required by NZ IFRS 3:B64, except for disclosures that cannot be made due to the business combination accounting not being finalised at the date the financial statements are authorised.
-In these instances the entity: - discloses those requirements that it can - identifies the disclosures it cannot make, and the reasons why.
-Refer to Note 42 for further details.
-BDO Comment Individually immaterial business combinations that are collectively
+Measurement method of any equity instruments included within total consideration transferred

+NZ IFRS 3:B64(g)

+- Details in relation to contingent consideration and indemnification assets: - Amount recognised - Description of the arrangement and the - Basis for determining the payment amount - An estimate of the range of outcomes (undiscounted) or, if a range cannot be estimated, that fact and the reasons why a range cannot be estimated - If the maximum amount payable is unlimited, disclose that fact.

+NZ IFRS 3:B64(k)

+Goodwill that is expected to be deductible for tax purposes

+NZ IFRS 3:B64(q)(i)

+The amounts of revenue and profit or loss of the acquiree since the acquisition date included in the results as at reporting date

+NZ IFRS 3:B64(q)(ii)

+- The hypothetical revenue and profit or loss of the combined entity for the entire current reporting period assuming that the acquiree had been consolidated for the entire period.

+Material business combinations occur after reporting date but before the financial statements are authorised

+Per NZ IFRS 3:B66, an entity is required to make all of the above disclosures required by NZ IFRS 3:B64, except for disclosures that cannot be made due to the business combination accounting not being finalised at the date the financial statements are authorised.
+In these instances the entity:

+- discloses those requirements that it can - identifies the disclosures it cannot make, and the reasons why.

+Refer to Note 39 for further details.

-BDO Comment Individually immaterial business combinations that are collectively material
+Individually immaterial business combinations that are collectively material